sass/sass-site/CONTRIBUTING.md

 ## Deploying

-If you're lucky enough to be one of our deployers, you can just push to the `master` branch of `https://heroku.com/staging-sass-lang.git` and the website will be deployed automatically.
+Every time a new commit is pushed to master, it will automatically be deployed to sass-lang.com.
+Easy as that!

 Thanks!